Central Board of Secondary Education: 2018 question paper leak

-In March 2018, there were reports that CBSE Class 10 mathematics and Class 12 economics question papers were leaked.
+In March 2018, reports surfaced that the CBSE Class 10 mathematics and Class 12 economics question papers had been leaked.
 In response, CBSE announced that these exams will be cancelled and re-exams will be conducted.
-However, CBSE later announced that there will be no re-exam for Class 10 mathematics paper because the paper leak may have been confined to a few alleged beneficiaries.
+However, CBSE later announced that there would be no re-exam for the Class 10 mathematics paper because the paper leak may have been confined to a few alleged beneficiaries.

 On 7 April 2018, economics teacher Rakesh Kumar and two other employees of a private school in Una, Himachal Pradesh were arrested for leaking the Class 12 economics paper.
 According to the police, Rakesh Kumar had gone inside the strong room of a bank to pick up packets of computer science question papers but also picked up a packet of economics question paper.
 He asked a student to make a handwritten copy of the question paper (to avoid being traced from the handwriting).
 He then sent photos of the handwritten copy of the paper on WhatsApp to a relative in Punjab.
-This relative shared the photos with her son and nephew, who shared them with their friends on WhatsApp groups, from where it was forwarded to other Whatsapp groups.
+This relative shared the photos with her son and nephew, who shared them with their friends on WhatsApp groups, from where it was forwarded to other WhatsApp groups.
 On 12 April 2018, the police said that Rakesh Kumar, who leaked the class 12 economics paper, had leaked class 10 mathematics paper also.
 Consequently, the Central Board of Secondary Education has put in place a system of "encrypted" question papers, which are supposed to be printed by the schools half an hour before the exam starts.

 Regional offices

-Foreign Schools
+Foreign schools

-According to the official website of CBSE, there are 28 government as well as private affiliated schools in different countries outside India.
-The reason of their establishment is largely serving the Indian community abroad, or at least, children or relative of Indian diplomats.
+According to the official website of CBSE, there are 28 government- and private-affiliated schools in various countries outside India.
+The reason for their establishment is mainly to serve the Indian community abroad, or at least children or relatives of Indian diplomats.

-Present Countries

-For countries where the population of Indian nationals even surpasses the country's native population or in countries where they form a substantial share of the population, like Saudi Arabia, the United Arab Emirates, Oman, Qatar, Bahrain, etc., Indian embassies have set up CBSE schools and have allowed Indians or locals to set up private CBSE schools serving the needs of Indians in that particular country.
+In countries where the population of Indian nationals surpasses the country's native population or where they form a substantial share of the population, like Saudi Arabia, the United Arab Emirates, Oman, Qatar, Bahrain, etc., Indian embassies have established CBSE schools and allowed Indians or locals to establish private CBSE schools serving the needs of Indians in those particular countries.

-But, however, in countries where Indians do not reside, the Indian diplomatic missions have set up schools in countries like Russia and Iran which mainly serves children of diplomats.
+But in countries where Indians do not reside, Indian diplomatic missions have established schools, such as those in Russia and Iran, which mainly serve the children of diplomats.